Mitch Mustain

-High school career
+Early life

 By the time he left Southwest Junior High School, Mustain was already the object of high expectations; however he did not start for the Springdale High School varsity team until the first game of his junior season.

 In 2004 as a junior, Mustain was 139-of-222 for 2,169 yards and 20 touchdowns as Springdale posted a 12–1 record and reached the Class AAAAA semifinals.
 He threw only five interceptions in 222 attempts and rushed for 350 yards and 14 touchdowns.

 In 2005 as a senior, Mustain threw for 3,817 yards and set the state's highest classification single season record with 47 touchdowns and completed 69.3 percent of his pass attempts.
 Springdale went undefeated with a record of 14–0 and won the Class AAAAA state title, including three wins over nationally ranked opponents and a No. 2 ranking in one national poll.

 He was named Mr. Football in Arkansas by the Arkansas Democrat-Gazette.
 Mustain started at quarterback for the West team in the 2006 edition of U.S. Army All-American Bowl in San Antonio, Texas, where he was awarded the Hall Trophy as National High School Player of the Year.
 He similarly swept the other major 'national player of the year' awards (Gatorade, USA Today, PARADE) for the season.
 Scout.com ranked him as the top high school recruit for the class of 2006.
 Mustain had told reporters he planned to play for either Notre Dame, Tennessee, Alabama, or his home-state Arkansas Razorbacks.

-Mustain was the top quarterback in the nation coming out of high school in 2006, and was considered a better prospect than eventual Heisman-winner Tim Tebow.
+Mustain was the top quarterback in the nation coming out of high school in 2006, and was considered a better prospect than eventual Heisman Trophy–winner Tim Tebow.
 In recognition of his accomplishments, Springdale Mayor Jerre Van Hoose declared December 6, 2005 "Mitch Mustain Day" in the city.

 In December 2005, Gus Malzahn, Mustain's coach at Springdale, was hired to be the new offensive coordinator at the University of Arkansas; this was widely taken to signal the Razorbacks willingness to shift their offense to adapt to Mustain's style of play.
 The hiring enabled the Razorbacks to recruit the highly touted quarterback.
 On January 16, 2006, Mustain informed Malzahn of his decision to commit to Arkansas, but only after Notre Dame Coach Charlie Weis opted to offer quarterback recruit Jimmy Clausen a scholarship over Mustain.
 In addition to Malzahn, Mustain joined six of his high school teammates at Arkansas.